MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDomainRootDomain.md

 ## SYNOPSIS
 Get the root domain of a subdomain.\nThe API returns a single object which is the root domain of the specified subdomain.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDomainRootDomain](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDomainRootDomain?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)